You specify the desired K-safety value as part of the cluster configuration when you initialize the database root

 Therefore, when you specify a cluster size that is not a multiple of K+1, but where the total number of partitions is, VoltDB will use all of the partitions to achieve the required K-safety value.

 Note that the total number of partitions must be a whole multiple of the number of copies (that is, K+1).
 If neither the number of nodes nor the total number of partitions is divisible by K+1, then VoltDB will not let the cluster start and will display an appropriate error message.
-For example, if the deployment file specifies a three node cluster with 3 sites per host and a K-safety value of 1, the cluster cannot start because the total number of partitions (3X3=9) is not a multiple of the number of copies (K+1=2).
-To start the cluster, you must either increase the K-safety value to 2 (so the number of copies is 3) or change the sites per host to 2 or 4 so the total number of partitions is divisible by 2.
+For example, if the configuration specifies 3 sites per host and a K-safety value of 1 but the voltdb start command specifies a server count of 3, the cluster cannot start because the total number of partitions (3X3=9) is not a multiple of the number of copies (K+1=2).
+To start the cluster, you must either change the configuration to increase the K-safety value to 2 (so the number of copies is 3) or change the sites per host to 2 or 4 so the total number of partitions is divisible by 2.

-Finally, if you specify a K value higher than the available number of nodes, it is not possible to achieve the requested K-safety.
+Finally, if the configuration specifies a K value higher than the available number of nodes, it is not possible to achieve the requested K-safety.
 Even if there are enough partitions to create the requested duplicates, VoltDB cannot distribute the duplicates to distinct nodes.
-For example, if you have a 3 node cluster with 4 partitions per node (12 total partitions), there are enough partitions to achieve a K value of 3, but not without some duplicates residing on the same node.
+For example, if you start a 3 node cluster when the configuration specifies 4 partitions per node (12 total partitions) and a K-safety value of 3, the number of total partitions (12) is divisible by K+1 (4) but not without some duplicates residing on the same node.
 In this situation, VoltDB issues an error message.
 You must either reduce the K-safety or increase the number of nodes.